Between Gaza and Naples. A Childhood Story

 Photography setting fire to childhood trauma

-Open Eye Gallery to host first photography exhibition about firesetting
+Open Eye Gallery to host first photography exhibition about fire setting

 Firehawks